Healdsburg’s best wine-tasting collective showcases Sonoma-based small-production wineries.

 Syrah was Bersofsky’s first successful garage effort (he speaks of the grape as his “first love”), but two Pinot Noirs from 2015, his inaugural commercial vintage, received mid-90s Wine Advocate scores, facilitating access to superior sources.
 One of them, Spring Hill Ranch Vineyard, lies 3½ miles west of downtown Petaluma in a windy section of the Petaluma Gap AVA.
 From the first sniff, the medium-bodied Montagne Russe Spring Hill Ranch Sonoma Coast Pinot Noir projects classic Sonoma forest-floor earthiness that combines with layers of dark cherry-berry flavors to potent effect.
 The wine has been described as a “Cab-lover’s Pinot”; no argument there.

-The Setting Wines
+The Setting and Comstock

 Logistics